department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 Intro - 5 minutes
 -----------------

 Thanks for joining us today!
 My name is Peter Russo/Liz Lantz and I also have some colleagues on the line observing and taking notes.
-We're looking to understand how Veterans choose VA health facilities.
-Today, I'd like to hear about your experience with getting health care at VA health facilities, and go through a prototype of an online scheduling tool to get your thoughts on it.
+We're looking to understand how Veterans choose where they go for health care.
+Today, I'd like to hear about your experience with finding health care at VA health facilities, and go through a prototype of an online scheduling tool to get your thoughts on it.

 Before we start, a few things I want to mention: